RoamGuru Roam Guru

 Valencia

-Valencia is where paella was born, where tiger nuts grow in the earth, and where the Mediterranean meets fertile farmland to create one of Spain's most distinctive culinary traditions.
-This is not the Spain of tapas bars on every corner—that's more Andalusian.
-Valencia's food culture is rooted in the huerta, the vast agricultural plain surrounding the city, and the Albufera, the freshwater lagoon where rice has been cultivated for centuries.
+Valencia is where paella was born, where tiger nuts grow in the earth, and where the Mediterranean meets fertile farmland to create one of Spain's most defiant culinary traditions.
+This is not the Spain of tapas bars on every corner—that's Madrid playing dress-up.
+Valencia's food culture is rooted in the huerta, the vast agricultural plain that feeds the city, and the Albufera, the freshwater lagoon where rice has been cultivated since the Moors first irrigated these fields a thousand years ago.

 The Heart of Valencian Cuisine: Rice